Monday, December 16, 2013

 Hero

 Britt Rainstar, age 40.
-A bit unusual intellectual: he writes in-depth monographs on various unreadable subjects like ecology, ethnology, ethology etc. Native American descendant, living in a condemned house near the garbage dump.
+A bit unusual intellectual: he writes in-depth monographs on various unreadable subjects like ecology and ethnology.
+Native American descendant, living in a condemned house near the garbage dump.

 Location

-I don't think it's mentioned.
-But I'm pretty sure that growing pile of garbage in the backyard of his house symbolizes typical modern American town.
+Not specified, but the growing pile of garbage in the backyard of his house could symbolise a typical modern American town.

 Body count

 Surprisingly (and disappointingly!) - none.
-Although justice will be served as two bad guys will get 20 years of prison sentences and one even two life times.
+Although justice will be served as one bad guy will get a 20-year prison sentence and another one will be sentenced to two (!?) lifetimes.

 Dames: